Games & Quizzes

 /ˈsediNG/

 place or type of surroundings where something is positioned or where event takes place.
-Places where some things happen or is located.
+Options on a device that can be changed e.g. sound.

 /ˈwindōz/